Ryuk-me/Google-Meet-Attender-LNMEE/README.md

 ```
 > Why we use heroku ?

-Heroku provides free server hosting and 500hrs a month usage which will be more than enough for us.
+Heroku provides free server hosting and 500hrs monthly usage which will be more than enough for us.
 If you havent created account on heroku create one.

 #### So Coming to the main point How to deploy it on heroku